How to Build a Budget for Your Household

 Instead, it’s better to get a baseline idea of how much you actually spend – right now.

 One of the easiest ways to do this is by gathering up a few months’ worth of past bank statements and/or credit card receipts.
-Then, tally up how much you spent in certain categories, like gas for your car, food (both at restaurants and at the supermarket) and debt payments.
+Then, tally up how much you spent in certain categories, like gas for your car, food (both at restaurants and at the supermarket) and debt payments like personal loans.

 If you don’t have bank or credit card statements to rely on, you can also do things old school by carrying around a small notebook when you’re out and about.
 Each time you spend money, write down that amount in your notebook.